stardog-union/launchpad-docs/providers/microsoft-entra.md

 The same `SSOCONNECTION_<unique_identifier>_AZURE_*` environment variables are used as with traditional SSO connections, with these key differences:
 - **Client secrets are not required** (`SSOCONNECTION_<unique_identifier>_AZURE_CLIENT_SECRET` can be omitted)
-- **Interactive authentication prompts are eliminated** - users authenticate seamlessly
+- **Interactive authentication prompts are eliminated** - users authenticate automatically
 - **Additional scope configuration** is available via `SSOCONNECTION_<unique_identifier>_AZURE_OBO_SCOPE`

-For complete environment variable documentation, see the [Traditional SSO Connections](#traditional-sso-connections) section above.
+For complete environment variable documentation, see the [Interactive (Traditional) SSO Connections](#interactive-traditional-sso-connections) section above.
 The OBO-specific configuration option is:

 #### `SSOCONNECTION_<unique_identifier>_AZURE_OBO_SCOPE`